 Georg Kolbe Museum, Art museum in Charlottenburg-Wilmersdorf, Germany

-The Georg Kolbe Museum is an art museum in two connected brick buildings in Berlin's Charlottenburg district with large skylights and tracks for moving sculptures.
-The spaces display sculptures, drawings, and prints created by and collected by the artist in his working and living areas.
+The Georg Kolbe Museum is an art museum in two connected brick buildings in the Charlottenburg-Wilmersdorf district of Berlin, fitted with large skylights and tracks for moving sculptures.
+The rooms display sculptures, drawings, and prints made and collected by the artist, shown in his former living and working spaces.

 The community of curious travelers